kbr/fritzconnection/README.rst

 Python-Tool to communicate with the AVM Fritz!Box.

-Supports the TR-064 and the (AHA-)HTTP-Interface.
+Supports the TR-064 protocol as well as the (AHA-)HTTP-Interface and also allows Call-Monitoring.

 Installation: